AusClimateService/TIGGE/README.md

 To submit a job to the NCI copyq queue:

-1. Ensure you have access to the NCI system and the required projects (xv83, hh5).
+1. Check you have access to the required projects (xv83, hh5).
 2. Make sure `TIGGE_copyq_job.py` contains the desired data retrieval parameters.
 There is a section at the top of the script to edit.
 3. Ensuring you are in the directory containing both the .py and .sh files, submit the job using the following command:
 ```
 qsub TIGGE_copyq_job.sh
 ```
-This will execute TIGGE_copyq_job.py in the copyq queue with the specified resources.
+This will execute `TIGGE_copyq_job.py` in the copyq queue with the specified resources.
 Note that the maximum walltime for the copyq queue is 10 hours.
 Once the job has completed/reached its maximum time allowance, it will return an output file and error report in the same directory as the files.
 You can check on your job status with `qstat`.

 ### Extra Info

 Due to ECMWF's restrictions, you are only allowed to submit one request at a time per account.
 If multiple requests are submitted they will enter a queue.
-You can view your active and queued requests [here](https://apps.ecmwf.int/webmars/joblist/).
+You can view and manage your active and queued requests [here](https://apps.ecmwf.int/webmars/joblist/).

 ## Storage